 Mathew Trinca, Director

 Dr Mathew Trinca is the Director of the National Museum of Australia.
-His term of appointment is from 17 February 2014 and was subsequently extended for a further five year period until 17 February 2024.
+His initial term of appointment commenced on 17 February 2014 and was subsequently extended for a further five year period until 17 February 2024.

 The Director of the National Museum of Australia is appointed under section 23 of the National Museum of Australia Act 1980.